 - your course - you must be studying a higher education course

-- your age - you must be under aged 60 on the first day of the first academic year of your course
+- your age - you must be under the age of 61 on the first day of the first academic year of your course

 - if you meet a set of conditions known as 'residency criteria'

 Higher education' means courses which are Higher National Certificates (HNC), Higher National Diplomas (HNDs) and degrees.

 The amount of student loan you can borrow is 'income-assessed' so it depends on your 'household income'.

 Academic year start dates

 The first day of the first academic year of your course will be different depending on when you start your studies.